Woodard Bay NRCA

 - Day use only.

-Recreation alert: The Overlook Trail is closed mid-March - August 15 each year.
-The kayak launch will close September 1 - April 15 each year.
+Recreation alert: To protect nesting birds, the Overlook Trail is closed mid-March - August 15 each year.
+The kayak launch is closed September 1 - April 15 each year.

 Science, Research and Monitoring